News We Recently Launched AD Migrator and AD Reporter.

 Eseutil is a command-line utility provided by Microsoft that gets installed during Exchange Server installation.
 It helps the administrators to repair corrupt, inconsistent databases in Exchange Server.
-This utility also helps administrators to diagnose DB problems and maintain DB health.
+This utility also helps administrators diagnose DB problems and maintain DB health.

-However, there are a couple of shortcomings associated with this utility that raises the need to use a professional solution to repair Exchange databases.
+However, there are a couple of shortcomings associated with this utility that raise the need to use a professional solution to repair Exchange databases.
 Thus, in the following write-up, we will discuss both solutions in detail so that you can decide which method is most suitable for you.

 Why Does Your Exchange Database Need Repairing?

-Hardware Failure – Your old hardware might not be able to bear the brunt of real-time email conversation as it used to.
+• Hardware Failure – Your old hardware might not be able to bear the brunt of real-time email conversation as it used to.
 So as a result it pushes the Exchange database first into a bad state and then into a corrupted state which can only be fixed via a repair.
 Anything from faulty hard drive sectors, to an inferior cooling mechanism can be the root cause.

-Server Failure – Another variation of Exchange DB failure is almost guaranteed if the network it uses gets disrupted, faces misconfiguration, or overloads due to an excess of requests.
+• Server Failure – Another variation of Exchange DB failure is almost guaranteed if the network it uses gets disrupted, faces misconfiguration, or overloads due to an excess of requests.
 Raising yet another repair request for the admin.

-Accidental Shutdowns – Whenever the system is shut down accidentally, the Exchange Information Store fails to update transaction logs completely, hence causing inconsistency in the database followed by the same old need for fixing the error.
+• Accidental Shutdowns – Whenever the system is shut down accidentally, the Exchange Information Store fails to update transaction logs completely, hence causing inconsistency in the database followed by the same old need for fixing the error.

-Oversized Exchange Databases – Whenever an Exchange database exceeds the size limit beyond the limit mentioned in the registry, the Exchange database gets corrupted.
+• Oversized Exchange Databases – Whenever an Exchange database exceeds the size limit beyond the limit mentioned in the registry, the Exchange database gets corrupted.
 In such cases, the Exchange database dismounts itself and creates further issues in working.

-Boot Failure – Any kind of malware attack or some sort of failure in system services can result in Boot failure.
+• Boot Failure – Any kind of malware attack or some sort of failure in system services can result in Boot failure.
 This issue can also occur due to hardware malfunctioning or OS failure.

-Human Errors – Last but not least, there are scenarios where the administrator is working on the Exchange Server and makes an unintentional mistake.
+• Human Errors – Last but not least, there are scenarios where the administrator is working on the Exchange Server and makes an unintentional mistake.
 In these cases, you cannot avoid Exchange database corruption and eventually end up with a damaged DB.

 As we discussed in the above segment Eseutil is an in-built utility that comes with Exchange Server.
-There are multiple functionalities that can be used by using various switches of Eseutil.
-You can use the following switches as discussed:
+Multiple functionalities can be used by using various switches of Eseutil.

 Point to be Noted – It is advised to keep a backup copy of your Exchange database file.

-Step 1: Locate Eseutil on Exchange Server
+Step 1.
+Locate Eseutil on the Exchange Server

 The first step while repairing Exchange databases includes locating the EseUtil.exe.
 You can find it in the Bin directory of Exchange installation.